-The directors have a reasonable expectation that the company and group has adequate resources to continue in operational existence and meet its obligations as they fall due for the 12 month period following the approval of these financial statements based on the various assurances received by Saint John of God Community Services from the HSE through the MOU and in the form of letters of support at the time of signing the 2021 and 2022 Community Services financial statements as well as current cash balances and existing facilitiesThus, the directors continue to adopt the going concern basis of accounting in preparing the annual financial statements.
+Based on group and subsidiaries forecasts and after making further enquiries, notwithstanding the financial position of SJOG CS as outlined above, the directors have a reasonable expectation that the parent and group has adequate resources to continue in operational existence and meet its obligations as they fall due for the 12-month period following the approval of these financial statements.
+Consequently.
+The directors continue to adopt the going concern basis of accounting in preparing the annual financial statements.